 Employers must review the risk assessment of each employee before suspending them.
 The UK Health and Safety Executive (HSE) provides further guidance on medical risk assessments.

 Many organisations choose to perform a workplace risk assessment themselves.
 The law does not require you to be a health and safety expert.
 But, you should be confident that you understand the process of doing a risk assessment.
 As a rule:

-Extra medical suspension regulations apply if an employer wants to suspend staff who either:
+Other reasons for medical suspension regulations may apply if an employer wants to suspend staff who either:

 Employers must follow these specific steps and in order.
 You should only move on to the next step in the process if the previous situation does not get resolved.